mojodna/node-metricsd/README.md

 Console Output
 ==============

+Specify `log: true` to emit metrics to `STDOUT` rather than the default UDP socket.

 If you provide a `logger` to the `metricsd()` factory (`console.log` or compatible), it will be used to emit metric strings in the form `metric:
 <metric>`.
 This can be convenient if your logs streams are being consumed by